cURL

 def make_request(method, endpoint, data=None):

-"""IMPORTANT: Create fresh session for each request (x402 quirk)"""
+"""IMPORTANT: Create fresh session for each request (x402 payments are single-use)"""

 session = x402_requests(account)